danielstats/daniel_bagley_resume/docs/index.md

 _Brigham Young University-Idaho Mathematics Department_, 	Rexburg, ID __Teaching Assistant__

-- Collaborated with a team of three to design, teach and modify MATH 221D course
+- Collaborated with a team of three to design and teach new _MATH 221D_ "Introductory Statistics With R" course
 - - Analyzed student and teaching data to create original methods for teaching course
 - - Designed, wrote and implemented over 2000 lines of R code to support course
 - - Set and achieved goals in collaboration with team members
 - - Led and supported in-class discussions and learning
-- Supported a classroom of 30+ students in learning intermediate/advanced statistics
+- Supported a classroom of 30+ students in learning beginning/intermediate statistics
 - - Led classroom lectures/discussions and taught students programming (R) and mathematical concepts including ANOVA, Linear Regression, Logistic Regression, Wilcoxon/Mann-Whitney, Kruskal-Wallis, and Chi-Squared tests
 - - Tutored 150+ students one-on-one and in small groups
-- - Innovated classroom learning by creating demonstrations and guides for di cult concepts
+- - Innovated classroom learning by creating demonstrations and guides for diffcult concepts

 `January 2021 - April 2024`